NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 • Material: Disposable diapers are made from synthetic fibers that are less breathable.

-• Moisture Accumulation: They can create a moist environment which may increase the risk of navel infection, especially if the diaper is placed over the navel.
+• Moisture Build-up: They can create a moist environment, which can increase the risk of a navel infection, especially if the diaper is worn over the navel.

-• Chemicals: Disposable diapers contain added chemicals and fragrances that can cause skin irritations and allergic reactions.
+• Chemicals: Disposable diapers contain additional chemicals and fragrances that can cause skin irritations and allergic reactions.

-• Waste: Another downside is the significant amount of waste that burdens the environment.
-Disposable diapers end up in the trash after just one use as they cannot be reused.
-But the growing piles of trash are not the only problem.
-Disposable diapers are incinerated as special waste as they do not decompose.
-However, incineration still leaves behind a toxic mass that is stored in former mines, continuing to harm our environment.
+• Waste: Another disadvantage is the high amount of waste, which burdens the environment.
+Disposable diapers end up in the trash after a single use because they cannot be reused.
+But the growing landfills are not the only problem.
+Disposable diapers are incinerated in hazardous waste because they do not decompose.
+Even after incineration, a toxic residue remains, which is stored in former mines and continues to harm our environment.

 Cloth Diapers: